Humor in medicine—is it really that important?

 A famous Egyptian poet and doctor, Ibrahim Nagi, saw in his private clinic an obviously poor patient with complaints suggestive of malnutrition.
 He thought the patient was more hungry than sick.
 He refunded the fees, gave the patient some extra money, advised him to buy some chicken or meat to cook, and have a good meal which should make him feel better.
 Two months later they saw one another by chance.
 The doctor asked, “How are you feeling now?"
 The patient said, “Great and fighting-fit thanks to youdoctor.”
 “What did you do then?" asked the doctor.
 The patient said, “With your money and mine, I could afford the fees so I went and saw a really good doctor.”

 Admit it!
 You laughed!

 Sharpen your wit

-George Bernard Shaw is a famed writer yet he used to have the wit of a pebble stone.
-He wasn’t born with it but he managed to build it anyway.
-We can’t all be Kevin Hart but we can all learn how to see the humor in mundane situations.
-It is literally a case of training your wit muscle.
-Watch more comedians on Youtube, read more joke books, and practise writing funny captions for intriguing images.
-It’s not rocket science but it can help you gain a more light-hearted perspective of the world, which will naturally filter through when you see patients.
+George Bernard Shaw is a famous writer, yet he once had the wit of a pebble stone.
+He wasn’t born with a sense of humor but he managed to build it anyway.
+Perhaps we can’t all be Kevin Hart, but we can all learn how to see the humor in mundane situations.
+It is literally a case of training our wit muscles.
+Watch more comedians on Youtube, read more joke books, and practice writing funny captions for intriguing images.
+It’s not rocket science, but it can help you to gain a more light-hearted perspective of the world, which will naturally filter through when you see your patients.

-Remember, the whole point of this exercise is to create instant rapport with your patient.
-The most important tip of all is to remember to just smile.
+Remember, the whole point of this exercise is to create an instant rapport with your patient.
+The most important tip of all is to remember just to smile.
 If you’ve had a bad day, your patient doesn’t need to know about it.
 In the age of online medical ratings and doctor approval scores, sometimes you only get one shot to make an impact on a new patient.
-Don’t waste it.
-[Click to Tweet]